 APPLICATIONS

 At the University of Minho, faculty develop their research within the framework of the Economic Policy Research Unit (NIPE), ranking Very Good in the last evaluation of the Foundation for Science and Technology (FCT).
-This research centre is the support structure doctoral students rely upon, with particular emphasis, during the preparation of their Doctoral Thesis.
+This research centre is the support structure of doctoral students rely upon, with particular emphasis, during the preparation of their Doctoral Thesis.

 It is deemed important to mention that the Department of Economics of the University of Minho is one of the best in the country when it comes to research in Economics and the School of Economics and Management provides its students with an excellent hosting environment, where research resources are excellent.